 The new feature will be available for calling on iPhone, iPad, and Android phones and tablets in Western Europe and North America starting from today and expects to complete the roll-out in these regions over the next week.
 In a blog post, the company says the feature will be available worldwide in March.

-Now Skype group video calling is available in all the platforms – desktop, mobile and tablet.
-In the new version Skype will allow to add upto 25 people in a group call increased from 5 people and they can experience the HD quality video giving more natural feel to the call.
+Now Skype group video calling is available on all platforms – desktop, mobile, and tablet.
+In the new version, Skype will allow adding up to 25 people in a group called, increased from 5 people, and they can experience the HD quality video giving a more natural feel to the call.

 To experience these new features, make sure your Skype app is updated with the latest version.
-Check here to download or upgrade the latest version from Skype.
+Check here to download or upgrade to the latest version from Skype.